RenaGao/CSL2024/README.md

 ### Notebooks

 - `notebooks/a.ipynb` - Notebook for preprocessing
-- `notebooks/b.ipynb` - Notebook for main experiments
+- `notebooks/b.ipynb` - Notebook for main experiments in micro-level prediction
-- `notebooks/c.ipync` - Notebook for added experiments
+- `notebooks/c.ipync` - Notebook for added experiments in score prediction
-- `notebooks/d.ipynd` - Notebook for prompt LLM
+- `notebooks/d.ipynd` - Notebook for prompt LLM in annotation and score prediction
+- `notebooks/e.ipyne` - Notebook for data annotation website and platform

 ### Figures